LGBT Activism: Faisal has represented Al-Fatiha on a number of advisory boards. From

 Family of Color Network and the Fellowship for Reconciliation’s LGBT

 Faisal is a former advisory committee member of the LGBT Program at Human Rights

 Watch (HRW) and a former advisory board member of Muslims for Progressive Values (MPV).

 Media Coverage: Faisal’s work with Al-Fatiha and the LGBT Muslim community has been featured in newspapers and magazines

 around the world, including the New York Times, Washington Post,

 Journal Constitution, and the Miami Herald.
 He has also

-appeared on BBC News and BBC Radio.
+appeared on BBC News, BBC Radio and Huffington Post Live.
 Faisal has written

 numerous articles and opinion/editorials that have appeared in gay and lesbian